mark-hahn/emStructObj/README.md

 Status
 ------
 This is a work in progress.
-There are no real docs yet.
-Also the code in this repo is unfinished and will not work.
-It should be alpha quality by Mar 5, 2014.
+There are no real docs.
+Just the incomplete notes below.

+The conversion from a C struct to a javascript object, function `emStructObj`, is working with limited formatting options (hex or native).
+The other direction, function `emObjToStruct`, is not implemented yet.

 Features
 --------